osskit/dafka-consumer/README.md

 </div>

 ## Overview
-Dafka-consumer is a dockerized Kafka producer used to abstract consuming messages from a kafka topic.
+Dafka-consumer is a dockerized Kafka consumer used to abstract consuming messages from a kafka topic.

 Using dafka-consumer, consuming messages is as simple as getting a POST request to your service, with the body of the request being the kafka message.